forxstz/forxstz/README.md

-ﾟ｡⋆… `` Why is everybody so mean to me? ,,
+ﾟ｡⋆… `` I'm trying my best! ,,

 ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧ ⋆ ✧

 ⋆ INFO ABOUT ME:

 - I am a minor, please be wary when you int with me.
-- Possible Medkit and Broken Spawn kin???
+- Possible Medkit, Shelly and Broken Spawn kin???
 - I love roleplaying and being around other people!
 - I love making gift skins !!
 - I am very forgetful at times, dont expect me to remember stuff man